Team Project Shop

-Zane Newall – Junior Engineer
+Zane Newall – Engineer

 Zane is the quietest and most gentle mechanic any of us have ever met.
 He simply gets on with the job in a methodical and careful way.
 It can be really easy to forget he is in the workshop until the moment that his head pops up and he asks for ‘some more work Boss’.

-Billy Earwicker ~ Junior Engineer
+Billy Earwicker ~ Auto Electric Engineer

 Despite his tender years, Billy has been busy balancing further education and work since 2010.
 We have seen him through his apprenticeship and learning to drive, so he has really grown up in the time he has been part of the team.